 If it is a silicone breast implant, I will have to insert the implant using a funnel or some other device to recreate the beautiful breast.
 The incisions are closed in multiple layers by putting deep sutures into the breast.
 It will be followed by deep dermal sutures, followed by a running suture.
 You will be going home the same day.

-As a reminder, when I perform a periareolar breast augmentation, there tends to be a little bit more bruising and swelling than with the inframammary approach for breast augmentation.
-The reason is because, to perform a breast augmentation through the areola, I have to dissect more extensively in order to reach the pectoralis major muscle and the plane above the muscle or below the muscle.
+As a reminder, when I perform a periareolar breast augmentation, there tends to be a little bit more bruising and swelling than when I use the inframammary approach for breast augmentation.
+The reason is that in order to perform a breast augmentation through the areola, I have to dissect more extensively in order to reach the pectoralis major muscle and the plane above the muscle or below the muscle.

 Hi there!
 Click one of our representatives below and we will get back to you as soon as possible.